-17. A method for determining constitutive mechanical relations and fiber orientation of a tissue sample, the method comprising:
+10. A method for determining constitutive mechanical 25 relations and fiber orientation of a tissue sample, the method comprising:

-positioning the tissue sample in a sample-receiving area;

-- securing the tissue sample at a plurality of locations around the tissue sample; - applying forces to the sample at the plurality of locations to stretch the tissue sample to a first stretch amount; - calculating an amount of stress on the tissue sample at the first stretch amount; - imaging the tissue sample with an ultrasound device and obtaining a plurality of first ultrasound images of the tissue sample while at the first stretch amount; - calculating an amount of 3D strain over the volume in the tissue sample at the first stretch amount; - increasing the forces applied to the tissue sample at the plurality of locations to stretch the tissue sample to a second stretch amount; - calculating an amount of stress on the tissue sample at the second stretch amount; - imaging the tissue sample with an ultrasound device and obtaining a plurality of ultrasound images of the tissue sample while at the second stretch amount; - calculating an amount of 3D strain over the volume in the tissue sample at the second stretch amount; and - identifying a fiber orientation of the tissue sample based on the calculated amounts of stress and strain at the first and second stretch amounts.

-18. The method of claim 17, wherein the act of applying forces to the sample comprises uniformly stretching the tissue sample along a lateral axis and an elevational axis.
+- positioning the tissue sample in a sample-receiving area; securing the tissue sample at a plurality of locations around the tissue sample; - applying forces to the sample at the plurality of locations to stretch the tissue sample to a first stretch amount; calculating an amount of stress on the tissue sample at the - first stretch amount;

+- imaging the tissue sample with an ultrasound device and obtaining a plurality of first 3D ultrasound images of the tissue sample while at the first stretch amount; - calculating an amount of 3D strain over the volume in the tissue sample at the first stretch amount; - increasing the forces applied to the tissue sample at the plurality of locations to stretch the tissue sample to a second stretch amount; - calculating an amount of stress on the tissue sample at the second stretch amount; - imaging the tissue sample with the ultrasound device and obtaining a plurality of second 3D ultrasound images of the tissue sample while at the second stretch amount; - calculating an amount of 3D strain over the volume in the tissue sample at the second stretch amount; - identifying a fiber orientation over the volume of the tissue sample based, at least in part, on the calculated amounts of stress and strain at the first and second stretch amounts; and - displaying a visual representation of the identified fiber orientation over an imaged volume of the tissue sample, - wherein the act of applying forces to the sample comprises uniformly stretching the tissue sample along a lateral axis and an elevational axis.

-19. The method of claim 17, further comprising removing the applied forces from the sample to allow the tissue sample to return to a stress-free condition before increasing the forces applied to the tissue sample.
+11. The method of claim 10, further comprising removing the applied forces from the sample to allow the tissue sample to return to a stress-free condition before increasing the forces applied to the tissue sample.

-20. The method of claim 17, wherein the ultrasound images comprise speckle tracking images.
+12. The method of claim 10, wherein the ultrasound images comprise speckle tracking images.